seralexeev/xrabbit.dev/README.md

 date: 30-05-2025
 ```

-Another random thought is that you can make the car go into a drift because of this.
-I never thought about it before but when you do it with your own hands you start to realize things that used to seem obvious.
+Another random thought — you can make the car drift using this.
+Never thought about it before but when you do it with your own hands you start realizing things that used to seem basic.

 ---